If license shortfalls come to light during a software-audit or a SAM Baseline Review, it will most certainly have a financial impact on your business.

 In any case, if a software audit from Microsoft or an external auditor is starting, it is important to engage with an independent expert in a timely manner.
 This means that any non-compliance can be detected in time so remedial actions can be carried out with existing licenses or second-hand licenses.

-During external audits, the vendor does not look for a solution that fits the situation, but rather for a solution with extra sales as a goal, therefore giving an extra reward for the salespeople.
-A lot of financial damage can be prevented by engaging independent advice from Q Advise in time.
+During external audits, the vendor does not look for a solution that fits the situation, but rather for a solution with extra sales as a goal, therefore giving an extra reward to the salespeople.
+A lot of financial damage can be prevented by engaging independent advice from Q-Advise in time.

 What to do during a license audit?

 When you receive a message (direct mail or email) from Microsoft, it is important to take the message seriously.
 Go ahead and respond to the letter.
 If you don’t, Microsoft will send you reminders.
 If you do not respond to their letter at all, Microsoft will eventually reach out to an accounting firm or an audit firm to check your company for Microsoft licenses.
 This is usually very expensive.

 When your organization receives a letter from Microsoft, it is important to inform the IT department or IT service provider about this letter.
 The IT department should already have a head-start with the inventory.
 The inventory should contain all the information that is important for your organization.
 Consider the number of used PCs, licenses and the volume of license agreements.
 Your company must be able to demonstrate the proof of purchase for all installed software.
 The documentation must be kept up-to-date at all times.
 This way, you’ll be able to respond quickly to the Microsoft license audit.
 If you have not made such an inventory yet, it is good to know that this takes time and dedication.
 The inventory can, depending on the size of the Organization, take two business days or even more to complete.